markboard-io/markboard/CODE_OF_CONDUCT.md

 6. Use [Command Pattern](https://refactoring.guru/design-patterns/command) to manipulate canvas, check code under folder `/imports/excalidraw/actions`

     - We have `manager.ts#ActionManager` to `registerAction`, `executeActio` and `renderAction` into the canvas.

+7. Use [jotai](https://jotai.org/) as our state management solution.
+The jotai is superior to [recoil](https://recoiljs.org/), both of them are atomic-oritented state management tools.
+It has proven success in the Excalidraw app, we could follow this pattern to scale it across the entire project.